Société Française d’Études Écossaises

 11.30am-1pm panel 1.
 Power(s) and the Coast / Pouvoirs et littoraux

-Chair: Nathalie Duclos (université de Toulouse Jean Jaurès)
+Chair: Nathalie Duclos (université Toulouse Jean Jaurès)

 John R. Young (University of Strathclyde), The Covenanters and the coast: coastal and maritime security and military intervention in Ireland in the War(s) for the Three Kingdoms.